mhyrr/conversationjs/readme.md

 ## Technical Details

-- Built with vanilla JavaScript and CSS
+- Built with React 18 and TypeScript
 - Uses Vite for development and building
+- Jest + Testing Library for testing
 - GitHub OAuth for authentication
 - Markdown as the source of truth
 - No database required

 ### Core Components

-- ThreadApp: Main application controller
+- ThreadApp: Main React application
-- UI: Handles rendering and user interactions
+- Thread: Handles thread rendering and state
-- Auth: Manages GitHub authentication and user display names
+- Message: Individual message component with collapsing
 - ThreadManager: Handles thread operations and state
 - LocalDataService/GitHubAPI: Data persistence layer